groonga/groonga/doc/source/reference/commands/object_inspect.rst

 .. versionadded:: 9.0.2

-This value the ID of the segment to the inspected index column use next.
+This value is the ID of the segment.
+The inspected index column use it as the next segment ID.
 The max value is the max number of segments.
 See :ref:`object-inspect-return-value-index-column-value-statistics-n-physical-segments` for the max number of segments.